Enable the Slack integration before creating an alert to send to a Slack channel.

 - Enter alert name.

-- Configure alert conditions:
+Configure alert conditions:

 - SQL filter: Query that defines which logs trigger the alert.
+See Write SQL filters for examples.

 - Interval: How often to check for matching logs (5 min, 30 min, 1 hr, 4 hr, 12 hr, 24 hr).

-- Select action type: Webhook or Slack.
+Select an action type:

 - Click Save.